 “Depending on the patient’s situation, the dentist may perform special tests in addition to the basic screening.”

-Q. Which parts of the body can be affected by oral cancer?
+Which parts of the mouth can be affected by oral cancer?

-A. As of yet, there are no proven ways of completely preventing oral cancer.
-However, a general healthful lifestyle may help minimize your chances.
-Reducing your alcohol consumption, along with stopping or avoiding any tobacco use, may prevent exposing the cells in the mouth to any dangerous chemicals.
+As of yet, there are no proven ways of completely preventing oral cancer.
+However, a generally healthy lifestyle could help minimize your chances.
+Reducing your alcohol consumption, along with stopping or avoiding any tobacco use, could prevent exposing the cells in the mouth to any dangerous chemicals.
 Keeping an everyday sun protection regimen that involves putting sunscreen on your lips can also help, as can regular dental checkups.

-A. There are four stages of oral cancer.
-In stage 1 oral cancer, the tumor is at or under 2 centimeters in size, and the cancer has not spread to the lymph nodes.
-In stage 2 oral cancer, the tumor is at or under 4 centimeters in size, and the cancer has not spread to the lymph nodes.
-In stage 3 oral cancer, the tumor could be larger than 4 centimeters but not spread to the lymph nodes.
-Alternatively, the tumor has spread to one lymph node but not any other parts of the body.
+There are four stages of oral cancer.
+In stage 1 oral cancer, the tumor is two centimeters or less in size, and the cancer has not spread to the lymph nodes.
+In stage 2 oral cancer, the tumor is about four centimeters in size, and the cancer has not spread to the lymph nodes.
+In stage 3 oral cancer, the tumor could be larger than four centimeters but has not yet spread to the lymph nodes.
+Alternatively, the tumor could have spread to one lymph node but not any other parts of the body.
 In stage 4 oral cancer, the tumor can be any size, and the cancer has spread to other parts of the body.
 Oral cancer screenings can catch "stage 0" cancer when cells have yet to become cancerous.
 Cancers caught in the earliest stages have the highest five-year survival rates.

 Albuquerque, NM 87111